 Once an offer has been made (whether it is for a preferred school or for an alternative school), the duty to provide a school place has been discharged, and any further offer will be from the waiting list.
-If you refuse an offer you must provide information about the arrangements for your child's education from September.
+If you refuse an offer you must provide information about the arrangements for your child's education from September (or at the point they reach statutory school age).
 If we do not have this information, we are required to refer your child to the Education Welfare Service for further investigation as a potential child missing education.